-The Summer Adventures in Learning (SAIL) Partnership focuses on summer programs where students can explore new interests and skills and gain the support they need to prevent summer learning loss.
-Through this important partnership, funders commit to using a joint application process for nonprofit organizations seeking grant support to add or enhance consistent academic components to summer youth programs.
-Data shows that summer learning loss accounts for nearly two-thirds of the ninth grade achievement gap in reading.
+The Summer Adventures in Learning (SAIL) Partnership focuses on summer programs where students can explore and gain the support they need to prevent summer learning loss.
+Through this important partnership, funders commit to using a joint application process for nonprofit organizations seeking grant support to add or enhance academic components to summer youth programs.
+Data shows that most students lose two months of mathematical skills every summer, and low-income children typically lose another two to three months in reading.
 Research also shows that the effects of participation in a summer learning program can benefit the child for at least two years afterwards.
 Local experience in Birmingham has shown average gains of at least two months in reading and math during a five to six week program, making a significant positive difference for these children.

 For more information please contact Suzy Harris-SAIL Program Manager at email@example.com